-- Trigger Transmit Squeeze and hold the trigger in to transmit.
+Trigger Transmit - Squeeze and hold the trigger in to transmit.
 In the Continuous trigger mode (default) when the trigger is released, the transmitter turns off and any current readings are left on the screen.
 Since the transmitter draws most of the power, trigger operation helps to save battery life.
-Other trigger modes are explained in the Option Menu section. - TRANSMIT Key The silver TRANSMIT key on the rear panel toggles the transmitter ON and OFF.
+Other trigger modes are explained in the Option Menu section.

+TRANSMIT Key - The silver TRANSMIT key on the rear panel toggles the transmitter ON and OFF.
 Each time you press this key, it switches between transmit and hold.
-Using this key to turn on the transmitter allows the gun to continually operate automatically, without the need to press the trigger.
+Pressing this key to turn on the transmitter allows the gun to transmit continuously, without the need to press the trigger.